Cowofi/.github/profile/README.md

 ## Anyone can post an article

-Is jut easy to create an account, log in and post a your beaitiful place to rent.
+Is jut easy to create an account, log in and post a your beautiful place to rent.
 Whe will be greatfully to help you to find the right person how need your article

 ## Team